teemutammela/auralcandy.net/README.md

 ## Deployment

-Contentful Delivery API key and Space ID must be set using environment variables.
-In production environment variables are set via application settings in the [Heroku dashboard](https://dashboard.heroku.com/apps/).
-Contentful API keys are managed in _Space settings → API keys_.
+Contentful Delivery API key and Space ID must be set as environment variables.
+In production, environment variables are set via the application settings in [Heroku dashboard](https://dashboard.heroku.com/apps/).
+In Contentful Web App, the API keys are managed via _Space settings → API keys_.

-**NOTE!** [Chartable](https://chartable.com/) ID is optional; It can be set for neither or both environments.
+**NOTE!** [Chartable](https://chartable.com/) ID is optional; It can be set for neither or both (local and production) environments.
 If `ENV["CHARTABLE_ID"]` is not set, `@audio_url_chartable` property found in class `Episode` simply returns the original Contentful asset URL.
 Chartable ID can be found at _Dashboard → Integrations_.

 ### Development (Local)